Waters1993/Waters1993/README.md

 # Welcome to my GitHub profile👋
 ---
 My name is James Waters.
 I'm a Software Engineer living in Boston Massachusetts.
-I'm currently working with Ruby on Rails and React frameworks.
+I'm currently working with the Ruby on Rails and React frameworks.

+I transitioned to software engineering following a 6 year career in Medical Device manufacturng where I worked as a Project Engineer.

 ## Technologies & Tools
 ---